Healthy Eating Schedule

 3. If you are not extremely hungry when you start your meal, you can eat rather slow and thus it becomes easier to realize when you are full.

 In this way, you can consume way too much without ever having the feeling that it was enough.
-Such a frequent schedule can result in substantial weight gain.
+Such a frequent eating schedule can result in substantial weight gain.

 Regular meal times are more important than frequency.
-Set a meal time and try to sit down to eat breakfast and dinner at the same time each day.
-Below is a simple five-step habit change that will help you develop a regular schedule with a maximum of five meals per day.
+Set a meal time and try to sit down for breakfast and dinner at the same time each day.

-1. Start your day with a nutrient-dense breakfast.
+1) Start your day with a healthy breakfast (-> habit #26)

 Breakfast: 06:30 a.m. - 08:00 a.m.